MartinMiles/Sifon.Plugins.Example/README.md

 ## Compile and build

-Once cloned and before opening solution in Viasual Studio, please open `nuget.config` and replace the value `GITHUB_TOKEN` with a token 968a050c84df7faca33ee9b379e802ab35898777
+**Important!** Once cloned and before opening solution in Visual Studio, please open `nuget.config` and remove the comment and all underscores from the value of `ClearTextPassword` so that it becomes 40 characters long hex token.
+So that a value looking like this

+ `968a050c84df7__REMOVE_THIS_COMMENT_AND_UNDERSCORES_AROUND_IT__faca33ee9b379e802ab35898777`

+ becomes this:

+`968a050c84df7faca33ee9b379e802ab35898777`

+It has been done in order to be able providing public access to the packages.
+At the moment GitHub prevent one from storing tokens on commits and rewokes those found, even that is a read-only token allowing access only to packages.
+That is why we have to prevent this token from auto-deletion by putting some value in the middle of it in order to commit and push to GitHub.

 ## Usage